 Bajpai serves on the advisory Board of the World Economic Development Congress based in New York and is a leading Asia specialist for the Asian Economic Panel and the National Bureau of Asian Research.

 He is widely published and is the author or co-author of dozens of scholarly articles on a variety of issues relating to economic reforms in developing countries.
-He has written extensively on macroeconomic policy and management focusing on fiscal policy, and on the role of trade and foreign direct investment policies on growth and development.
+He has written extensively on macroeconomic policy and management focusing on fiscal policy, and on the role of trade and foreign direct investment policies on growth and development, ICTs and development, improving service delivery in health and education, and on strategies to attain the SDGs.
 He co-edited a volume entitled "India in the Era of Economic Reforms" along with Jeffrey Sachs and Ashutosh Varshney published by Oxford University Press.
 In 2010, he co-authored a volume entitled "Improving Access and Efficiency in Public Health Services" along with Jeffrey Sachs and Ravindra Dholakia published by Sage Publications.

 Bajpai is the recipient of several honors and awards.
 On the eve of India's 59th Republic Day on January 25, 2008, Bajpai was awarded the Padma Shri by the President of India, which is a civilian national honor bestowed by the Government of India.
-In the category of 'Literature and Education,' Bajpai is the youngest awardee of the Padma Shri ever since the Padma Awards were instituted in 1954 having been conferred the award at the age of 45.
+Bajpai is the youngest awardee of the Padma Shri in the field of academia as part of the category of 'Literature and Education' having been bestowed the award at the age of 45.

 Bajpai also served as an advisor to Richard Gere on the control and prevention of HIV/AIDS in India.
 Since January 2015, Bajpai has been advising Ms. Hema Malini, Member of Parliament on the development of her constituency in the State of Uttar Pradesh in India.